Longest-processing-time-first scheduling

 Step 2 of the algorithm is essentially the list-scheduling (LS) algorithm.
 The difference is that LS loops over the jobs in an arbitrary order, while LPT pre-orders them by descending processing time.

 LPT was first analyzed by Ronald Graham in the 1960s in the context of the identical-machines scheduling problem.
 Later, it was applied to many other variants of the problem.

 LPT can also be described in a more abstract way, as an algorithm for multiway number partitioning.
 The input is a set S of numbers, and a positive integer m; the output is a partition of S into m subsets.
 LPT orders the input from largest to smallest, and puts each input in turn into the part with the smallest sum so far.

 Examples

 If the input set is S = {4, 5, 6, 7, 8} and m = 2, then the resulting partition is {8, 5, 4}, {7, 6}.
 If m = 3, then the resulting 3-way partition is {8}, {7, 4}, {6, 5}.

 Properties

 LPT might not find the optimal partition.
 For example, in the above instance the optimal partition {8,7}, {6,5,4}, where both sums are equal to 15.
 However, its suboptimality is bounded both in the worst case and in the average case; see Performance guarantees below.

 The running time of LPT is dominated by the sorting, which takes O(n log n) time, where n is the number of inputs.

+LPT is monotone in the sense that, if one of the input numbers increases, the objective function (the largest sum or the smallest sum of a subset in the output) weakly increases.
+This is in contrast to Multifit algorithm.